fenago/learn-java-12-programming/lab_guide/Quiz_6.md

 ================================================

 1. What is a Java collections framework?
 Select all that apply:
-    a.
-A collection of frameworks
+    1. A collection of frameworks
-    b.
-Classes and interfaces of the [java.util] package
+    2. Classes and interfaces of the [java.util] package
-    c.
-[List], [Set], and [Map] Interfaces
+    3. [List], [Set], and [Map] Interfaces
-    d.
-Classes and interfaces that implement a collection data structure
+    4. Classes and interfaces that implement a collection data structure

 2. What is generics in a collection?
 Select all that apply:

--   a.
-A collection structure definition
+    1. A collection structure definition
-    b.
-The element type declaration
+    2. The element type declaration
-    c.
-The type generalization
+    3. The type generalization
-    d.
-The mechanism that provides compile-time safety
+    4. The mechanism that provides compile-time safety

 3. What are the limitations of the collection of [of()] factory methods?
 Select all that apply:
-    a.
-They do not allow a [null] element.
+    1. They do not allow a [null] element.
-    b.
-They do not allow elements to be added to the initialized collection.
+    2. They do not allow elements to be added to the initialized collection.
-    c.
-They do not allow elements to be added to the initialized collection.
+    3. They do not allow elements to be added to the initialized collection.
-    d.
-They do not allow modification of elements in relation to the initialized collection.
+    4. They do not allow modification of elements in relation to the initialized collection.

 4. What does the implementation of the [java.lang.Iterable] interface allow?
 Select all that apply:
-    a.
-It allows elements of the collection to be accessed one by one.
+    1. It allows elements of the collection to be accessed one by one.
-    b.
-It allows the collection to be used in [FOR] statements.
+    2. It allows the collection to be used in [FOR] statements.
-    c.
-It allows the collection to be used in [WHILE] statements.
+    3. It allows the collection to be used in [WHILE] statements.
-    d.
-It allows the collection to be used in [DO\...WHILE] statements.
+    4. It allows the collection to be used in [DO\...WHILE] statements.

 5. What does the implementation of the [java.util.Collection] interface allow?
 Select all that
     apply:
-    a.
-Addition to the collection of elements from another collection
+    1. Addition to the collection of elements from another collection
-    b.
-Removal from the collection of objects that are elements of another collection
+    2. Removal from the collection of objects that are elements of another collection
-    c.
-Modification of just only those elements of the collection that belong to another collection
+    3. Modification of just only those elements of the collection that belong to another collection
-    d.
-Removal from the collection of objects that do not belong to another collection
+    4. Removal from the collection of objects that do not belong to another collection

 6. Select all the correct statements pertaining to the [List] interface methods:

--   a.
-[E get(int index)]: This returns the element at the specified position in the list.
+    1. [E get(int index)]: This returns the element at the specified position in the list.
-    b.
-[E remove(int index)]: This removes the element at the specified position in the list; it returns the removed element.
+    2. [E remove(int index)]: This removes the element at the specified position in the list; it returns the removed element.
-    c.  [static List\<E\> copyOf(Collection\<E\> coll)]: This
+    3.  [static List\<E\> copyOf(Collection\<E\> coll)]: This
         returns an unmodifiable [List] containing the elements of the given [Collection] and preserves their order.
-    d.  [int indexOf(Object o)]: This returns the position of the specified element in the list.
+    4.  [int indexOf(Object o)]: This returns the position of the specified element in the list.

 7. Select all the correct statements pertaining to the [Set] interface methods:

--   a.
-[E get(int index)]: This returns the element at the specified position in the list.
+    1. [E get(int index)]: This returns the element at the specified position in the list.
-    b.
-[E remove(int index)]: This removes the element at the specified position in the list; it returns the removed element.
+    2. [E remove(int index)]: This removes the element at the specified position in the list; it returns the removed element.
-    c.  [static Set\<E\> copyOf(Collection\<E\> coll)]: This
+    3.  [static Set\<E\> copyOf(Collection\<E\> coll)]: This
         returns an unmodifiable [Set] containing the elements of the given [Collection].
-    d.  [int indexOf(Object o)]: This returns the position of the specified element in the list.
+    4.  [int indexOf(Object o)]: This returns the position of the specified element in the list.

 8. Select all the correct statements pertaining to the [Map] interface methods:
-    a.  [int size()]: This returns the count of key-value pairs stored in the map; when the [isEmpty()] method returns [true], this method returns [0].
+    1.  [int size()]: This returns the count of key-value pairs stored in the map; when the [isEmpty()] method returns [true], this method returns [0].
-    b.
-[V remove(Object key)]: This removes both key and value from the map; returns value, or [null] if there is no such key or the value is [null].
+    2. [V remove(Object key)]: This removes both key and value from the map; returns value, or [null] if there is no such key or the value is [null].
-    c.  [default boolean remove(Object key, Object value)]: This removes the key-value pair if such a pair exists in the map;
+    3.  [default boolean remove(Object key, Object value)]: This removes the key-value pair if such a pair exists in the map;
         returns [true] if the value is removed.
-    d.  [default boolean replace(K key, V oldValue, V newValue)]:
+    4.  [default boolean replace(K key, V oldValue, V newValue)]:
         This replaces the [oldValue] value with
         the [newValue] provided if the key provided is currently mapped to the [oldValue]; it returns [true] if